 This post contains affiliate links.
 See full disclosure here.

 I want to make a quick side note to all the pregnant mamas out there.
-Be sure to create your Amazon Baby Registry here!
-You can add baby items from any site!
-It’s so easy and you get up to a 15% completion discount!
+You don’t want to miss out on this!
+Be sure to create your Amazon Baby Registry!
+You get a free Welcome Box when you sign up, plus you can add baby items from any site!
+It’s so easy and fun, plus you get up to a 15% completion discount!
+Click the link above or the photo below to get started. 🙂

 Back to breastfeeding!